charmoniumQ/PROBE/docs/benchmark_suite/README.md

   We use benchmark minimization to select a minimal subset of benchmarks, which can be used as goalposts for future work on system-level provenance collectors.
 ---

-[
-\textbf{Green text is added in this revision; red text is removed in this revision.
-To show that it satisfies the ten page requirement (not counting references), we included a "clean" copy at the end.
-We do not highlight changes which are minor rewordings.}
-]{.only-in-trans}

 # Introduction

-[
-Within the computational science and engineering (CSE) community, there is a consensus that greater reproducibility is a pathway towards increased productivity and more impactful science [@nasem2019report].
-]{.removed}
 In the past decade, this has inspired a diverse range of research and development efforts meant to give us greater control over our software, including containers and virtual machines to capture environments [@boettiger2015introduction; @nust2020ten; @jansen2020curious; @satyanarayanan2023towards], package managers for fine-grained management of dependencies [@gamblin2015spack; @kowalewski2022sustainable], interactive notebooks and workflows [@beg2021using; @di2017nextflow; @koster2012snakemake], and online platforms for archiving and sharing computational experiments [@goecks2010galaxy; @stodden2012runmycode; @stodden2015researchcompendia; @chard2019implementing].
 In this work, we focus on **computational provenance** as a complementary strategy for managing reproducibility across the research software lifecycle.
 Computational provenance is the history of a computational task, describing the artifacts and processes that led to or influenced the result [@freireProvenanceComputationalTasks2008]; the term encompasses a spectrum of tools and techniques ranging from simple logging to complex graphs decorated with sufficient detail to replay a computational experiment.